Housing and Advising Form

 Academic advising at Yale is a collaborative effort shared by the residential colleges, academic departments, and offices connected to the Yale College Dean’s Office.
 Residential deans in each of the fourteen colleges provide general academic advice about matters such as selecting courses, choosing a major, and satisfying requirements for promotion and graduation.
 Designated faculty in each of the academic departments and programs provide specific advice concerning placement in courses and requirements for the major.
 Advisers in offices allied with the Residential College Dean’s Office offer guidance about a wide range of interests, including summer opportunities, study abroad, premedical planning, fellowships, and post-graduation plans.

-In addition to these advisers, you will also have a first-year counselor and a first-year adviser who will assist with your transition to Yale and help you identify other relevant resources on campus.
+In addition to these advisers, you will also have a first-year counselor and a college adviser who will assist with your transition to Yale and help you identify other relevant resources on campus.
 Your first-year counselor is a senior in your residential college who will live near you in your entryway.
-Your first-year adviser is a faculty or staff member affiliated with your residential college who has volunteered to talk with you about your academic and other interests, adjustment to Yale, and your goals for your Yale College education.
+Your college adviser is a faculty or staff member affiliated with your residential college who has volunteered to advise you about your academic and other interests, adjustment to Yale, and your goals for your Yale College education.

 It is important to understand that you have a critical role to play in your advising relationships.
 Your advisers are conversation partners, not information dispensers, and you should prepare to participate in these conversations by first reflecting on your interests and goals.
 You can begin that conversation by thoughtfully answering the questions that relate to your academic and extra-curricular interests on the second half of this form.